 - You are salaried (not paid on an hourly basis).

-If you would like DTA to average your income out over 12 months, you can ask DTA to do that.
-However, it if often advantageous not to average your income out over a year and instead adjust your SNAP in the months you are not paid (eg. summer vacation).
+Otherwise, if you would like DTA to average your income out over 12 months, you can ask DTA to do that.
+However, it if often advantageous not to average your income out over a year and instead adjust your SNAP in the months you are not paid (e.g. summer vacation).
 Contact an advocate if you need advice.